 I am thankful for the opportunity of helping him learn English and modify his accent.
 I have seen his confidence grow!

-What is the difference between accent modification and ESL?
+What is the difference between accent reduction and ESL?

 ESL (English as a second language) teaches students English including grammar, vocabulary, etc...